astronomer/docs/software/faq.md

 ### Does Astronomer allow for encrypted sessions?

 Yes.
-TLS is utilized throughout, and is configured automatically with Astronomer setup scripts.
+The Transport Layer Security (TLS) encryption protocol is configured automatically with Astronomer setup scripts.

 ### Is there a session limitation?

 Yes.
-Sessions are terminated after 24 hours of inactivity for both the web UI and CLI by default.
+Sessions are terminated after 24 hours of inactivity for both Astronomer Software and CLI by default.

 ### How can we turn on SSL and use our own CA?

-Astronomer Software uses SSL throughout by default.
+Astronomer Software uses the Secure Sockets Layer (SSL) encryption protocol by default.
 During installation, a wildcard certificate for the base domain must be provided.

 ## External monitoring